R-ohit-B-isht/R-ohit-B-isht/README.md

-### Hi there 😄 I am passionate about Development and I have several projects on which I spend time 😎
+### Hi there 😄 I am a passionate Developer and I have several projects on which I spend time 😎
 ### Hope to meet you 🤝 on one of my project.

 <!-- #### ⚙️ &nbsp;GitHub Analytics